Harvey Milk: Last campaign

 Other causes were also important to Milk: he promoted larger and less expensive child care facilities, free public transportation, and the development of a board of civilians to oversee the police.
 He advanced important neighborhood issues at every opportunity.
 Milk used the same manic campaign tactics as in previous races: human billboards, hours of handshaking, and dozens of speeches calling on gay people to have hope.
-This time, even The San Francisco Chronicle endorsed him for supervisor.
+This time, the San Francisco Chronicle endorsed him for supervisor.
 On election day, November 8, 1977, he won by 30% against sixteen other candidates, and after his victory became apparent, he arrived on Castro Street on the back of his campaign manager's motorcycle—escorted by Sheriff Richard Hongisto—to what a newspaper story described as a "tumultuous and moving welcome".

 Milk had recently taken a new lover, a young man named Jack Lira, who was frequently drunk in public, and just as often escorted out of political events by Milk's aides.
-Since the race for the California State Assembly, Milk had been receiving increasingly violent death threats.
+Since the race for the California State Assembly, Milk was receiving increasingly violent death threats.
 Concerned that his raised profile marked him as a target for assassination, he recorded on tape his thoughts, and whom he wanted to succeed him if he were killed, adding: "If a bullet should enter my brain, let that bullet destroy every closet door".